What is bowel cancer screening?

 Performing a stool test is easy and sample collection can be done from home.
 During sample collection, a stick or brush is used to obtain a small amount of stool.
 Users then return the test kit to the doctor or a lab, where the stool sample is checked for the presence of blood.

 While stool tests can be done through your GP, it is now also possible to perform tests entirely from home.
 Homed-IQ’s Bowel Cancer Test is a FIT stool test that includes everything you need to perform a stool sample at home.
 The sample is then mailed directly to a certified laboratory for analysis.
 This method of testing avoids visiting a doctor’s office and allows users to test whenever they like.

 Beyond stool tests, doctors can directly examine parts of the colon or rectum to check for signs of cancer or polyps.
 This method of testing allows the colon to be visually checked for abnormalities beyond occult blood.
 Sigmoidoscopy tests are performed by a specialist doctor, usually in their office.
 During this test, the doctor puts a short, thin, flexible, tube into your rectum.
 The doctor then checks for polyps or cancer inside the rectum and lower third of the colon.

-How often should you be screened for colorectal cancer?
+How often should you be screened for bowel cancer?

-In the Netherlands, the target age group for colorectal cancer screening is people between the ages of 55 and 75 (RIVM, 2022).
+In the Netherlands, the target age group for bowel cancer screening is people between the ages of 55 and 75 (RIVM, 2022).
 In Germany, screening typically begins at age 50, and the US CDC recommends commencing screening at age 45 for adults with average risk (Centers for Disease Control and Prevention, 2022).
-People at increased risk of colorectal cancer may start screening earlier.
-This could be individuals with a family history of colorectal cancer or who have certain types of polyps.
+People at increased risk of bowel cancer may start screening earlier.
+This could be individuals with a family history of bowel cancer or who have certain types of polyps.

 Does a positive FIT test mean cancer?